Name and Purposes

 Section 6.3 The Board, during the interim between elections of the Division, may fill vacancies on the Board or in the offices of Secretary or Treasurer.
 If a vacancy occurs in the position of Chair-Elect a special election must be held.
 In the event of a vacancy in both offices of the Chair and Chair-Elect the Board may appoint a Chair and Chair-Elect.
 The Chair-Elect will serve until a new Chair-Elect is elected.
 The Board Members and Officers so appointed shall serve out the remainder of any unexpired terms.

 Section 7.2 Special Meetings of the Board.
 Special meetings of the Board may be called by the Chair or a majority of the Board Members at such times and places as either may determine, provided however, the date fixed for said meeting shall not be less than two (2) nor more than ten (10) days from the date of said call.
-Notice of special meetings shall be given by the Secretary or by a person designated by the Board by written notice, telephone, facsimile, or e-mail, at least twenty-four (24) hours prior to said meeting.
+Notice of special meetings shall be given by the Secretary or by a person designated by the Board by e-mail or by any other method that would guarantee delivery at least two days before said meeting.

 Section 7.3 Quorum for Board Meetings.
 Six (6) members of the Board present physically, by telephone or by proxy shall constitute a quorum at both regular and special meetings of the Board.
 The Board shall act pursuant to a majority vote of those present at a regular or special meeting when a quorum is present.

 Section 7.5 Special Meetings of the Division.
 Special meetings of the Division may be called by the Chair or by a majority of the Board members at such times and places as either may determine.
-Notice of a special meeting of the Division shall state a time and place of the meeting and shall be given to members of the Division by mail, e-mail, facsimile, or any other method that would guarantee delivery at least ten (10) days prior to said meeting.
+Notice of a Special Meeting of the Division shall state a time and place of the meeting and shall be given to members of the Division by e-mail or any other method that would guarantee delivery at least ten (10) days prior to said meeting.
 Said notice shall state generally the matters to be considered at the meeting.

-Section 7.7 Majority Vote.
-All actions of the Division other than the amendment of the Bylaws shall be taken pursuant to a majority vote of the members present in person or by proxy at a meeting where a quorum is established or by mail ballot where a quorum is established in accordance with Section 7.9 of this Article.
+Section 7.6 Majority Vote.
+All actions of the Division other than the amendment of the Bylaws, shall be taken pursuant to a majority vote of the members present in person or by proxy at a meeting.

 Section 8.1 The Board, when a quorum is present, by a majority vote shall amend the Standing Rules as necessary to carry out these Bylaws and to serve the purposes of the Division.
 The Standing Rules, as adopted, shall be placed under a separate heading in the official records of the Division, along with the current Bylaws.
 Copies of the Bylaws and Standing Rules shall be distributed to each of the Board Members and, upon request, to each division member.